beamzer/ScirtScan/README.md

 * HTTP Error page, no product information and/of version information should be divulged
 * Presence of .well-known/security.txt see [https://securitytxt.org/](https://securitytxt.org/)

-Information is stored in a Sqlite database and sql2html.py creates an index.html from that database
+Information is stored in a Sqlite database and sql2html.py creates an nice index.html from that database All checks have debug logging which is stored in the output directory in a per website name, this can be usefull to review the status at a certain point in time.

 ## Requirements
 scirtscan.py assumes you have the following software in your path: